christophermayfield/ai201-project1-unofficial-guide-starter/README.md

      - What your final chunk count was across all documents -->

 **Chunk size:**
+1000 tokens
 **Overlap:**
+100 tokens
 **Why these choices fit your documents:**
+These documents are relatively short, so this should be a good chunk size.
 **Final chunk count:**
+187
 ---

 ## Embedding Model